 The Card series notes will share Principal Amounts allocated to the Card series in the manner and to the extent described in "Deposit and Application of Funds for Card Series Notes-Shared Excess Principal Amounts."
-The Card series notes will also be included in Excess Finance Charge Sharing Group A and will share Finance Charge Amounts and other amounts treated as Finance Charge Amounts in the manner and to the extent described in "Deposit and Application of Funds for Card Series Notes-Shared Excess Finance Charge Amounts."
+The Card series notes will also be included in Excess Finance Charge Sharing Group A and will share Finance Charge Amounts and other amounts treated as Finance Charge Amounts in the manner and to the extent described in "Deposit and Application of Funds for Card Series Notes-Shared Excess Finance Charge Amounts in the manner and to the extent described in "Deposit and Application of Funds for Card Series Notes-Shared Excess Finance Charge Amounts."

 The notes of a particular series, class or tranche may have a derivative agreement associated with their series, class or tranche, including an interest rate or currency swap, cap or collar with various counterparties.
-The noteholders of the Class A(2017-4) notes do not have a derivative agreement associated with their notes.
+The noteholders of the Class A(2017-6) notes do not have a derivative agreement associated with their notes.